Kashyapman/Python_Projects/Brute_Force/README.md

-I'd be glad to create a comprehensive README file for your Python code:

 **## Brute Force Password Recovery for Excel and Zip Files (Educational Use Only)**

 **Disclaimer:** This script is for educational purposes only.
 Brute-forcing passwords is illegal without proper authorization.
 Using this script on files you don't own is strictly prohibited.